 - Pass a CCL home inspection.

-Community Care Licensing (CCL) Orientations for family child care homes are offered online only at the California Child Care Licensing website, http://ccld.ca.gov/PG411.htm.
+Community Care Licensing (CCL) Orientations for family child care homes are offered online only at the California Child Care Licensing website.
 Please contact Community Care Licensing (530) 895-5033 to apply.

 First Aid, CPR and Health and Safety

-Health and Safety Training Funds are now available.
-These funds provide reimbursement to eligible individuals who successfully complete qualified trainings between July 1, 2015 and June 30, 2016 in Del Norte County.
+Health and Safety Training Reimbursement These funds provide reimbursement to eligible individuals who successfully complete qualified training during the fiscal year in Del Norte County.
 Funds are limited!
-Click (here- link to Health and Safety Reimbursement Form) for the Health and Safety Reimbursement Form for the 2015-16 fiscal year.
 Questions?
 Contact the Resource and Referral at 464-8311.

 Child Care Provider Resources: